sahilatahar/Canvas-Draw/README.md

 # Canvas Draw Project

 This project is a simple drawing website built using HTML5 canvas.
-It allows users to draw lines, shapes, and text on a blank canvas.
+It allows users to draw a blank canvas with diffrent colors.

 ## Purpose